VanMoof raises $40 million as ebike sales surge

 End-to-end

-Founded in 2009, Amsterdam-based VanMoof is more than a bike manufacturer or retailer — it controls every part of the process from design and production, through sales and customer service.
-And this puts the company in a stronger position compared to many other rivals, even if there have been some delays in fulfilling orders due to the surge in demand.
+Founded in 2009, Amsterdam-based VanMoof is more than a bike manufacturer or retailer — it controls every aspect of the process from design and production to sales and customer service.
+This puts the company in a stronger position than many rivals, despite delays fulfilling orders due to the surge in demand.

 “This independence means we were able to ramp up production quicker to meet that demand,” the spokesperson added.
 “We acknowledge there have still been long wait times, but we are working incredibly hard to bring those times down.”

-The full extent of COVID-19’s impact on cities is not entirely clear, but as local authorities try to encourage people to return to work safely through investing in infrastructure for pedestrians and cyclists, this will undoubtedly create more opportunities for companies such as VanMoof.
-Ebikes are essentially normal bikes, but with an integrated electric motor that make pedaling just that little bit easier — they are particularly popular with commuters, given that they require less sweat-inducing exertion.
+The full extent of COVID-19’s impact on cities is not entirely clear, but local authorities’ efforts to encourage people to return to work safely by investing in infrastructure for pedestrians and cyclists will undoubtedly create more opportunities for companies like VanMoof.
+Ebikes are essentially standard bikes with an integrated electric motor that makes pedaling a little bit easier — they are particularly popular with commuters, given that they require less sweat-inducing exertion.

-VanMoof offers two main models that cost around €2,000 ($2,300), and can be bought online through VanMoof’s a digital store or through its own-brand brick-and-mortar outlets in San Francisco, New York, Seattle, London, Amsterdam, Tokyo, Paris, and Berlin.
+VanMoof offers two main models that cost around €2,000 ($2,300) and can be bought online through VanMoof’s digital store or through its brick-and-mortar outlets in San Francisco, New York, Seattle, London, Amsterdam, Tokyo, Paris, and Berlin.

 The company also vows to put “bike thieves out of business.”
-Each bikes packs built-in location tracking technology, allowing riders to report their bike as stolen through the VanMoof mobile app which kicks VanMoof’s “bike hunters” into gear.
-The company’s anti-theft guarantee basically ensures that the bike is either found and returned within two weeks, or is replaced for free.
+Each bike packs built-in location tracking technology, allowing riders to report their bike as stolen through the VanMoof mobile app, which kicks VanMoof’s “bike hunters” into gear.
+The company’s anti-theft guarantee basically ensures that the bike is either found and returned within two weeks or replaced for free.

 The VanMoof mobile app also enables users to unlock their bike, change the settings, check battery levels, remember where they parked it, and even track their rides sans GPS.